DiLi-Lab/MeRID-eye-tracking/guidelines/markdown/INSTALL_PYLINK.md

 /Applications/EyeLink/SampleExperiments/Python/3.10/pylink
 ```

 The `3.10` folder in the path refers to the python version that we are using.
+If you are using python 3.9, you need to pick the `3.9` folder.

 ### 4. Copy pylink folder to environment
 Now you need to paste the pylink folder to your environment.
 You can run the following command with the link from above